 Extracted and transformed data gets loaded into the target DW tables during the Load phase of the ETL process.
 The business decides how the loading process should happen for each table.

 The loading process can happen in the below ways:

 - Initial load: Loading the data to populate the respective DW tables for the first time.

 - Incremental load: Once the DW tables are loaded, the rest of the ongoing changes are applied periodically.

-- Full refresh: If any tables that are in use needs a refresh, then the current data from that table is completely removed and then reloaded.
+- Full refresh: If any tables that are in use need a refresh, then the current data from that table is completely removed and then reloaded.
 Reloading is similar to the initial load.

-Look at the below example, for better understanding of the loading process in ETL:
+Look at the below example, for a better understanding of the loading process in ETL:

 |Product ID||Product Name||Sold Date|